allenstr90/boilerplate-medical-data-visualizer/README.md

+### Complete ... but
+Added a lot of TODO's to check in deep.
+Some doubs

 ### Assignment

 In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.